 8. Pico do Arieiro Trail in Madeira

 The Pico Ruivo is the highest point of Madeira, a challenging hike with two equally amazing routes.
 The Pico do Arieiro trail is one of them, which can be accessible by car.
-It’s also the third highest peak in Madeira!
+It’s also the third highest peak in Madeira, an island full of epic landscapes:

 However, it does have steep ridges and some areas where you will be passing through steep slopes and tunnels.
 So while it’s a suitable day hike, it isn’t ideal for absolute beginners.